YourBrainEatsYou/adventofcode2021/README.md

 # adventofcode2021
-My Advent of code TypeScript Solutions
+My advent of code TypeScript solutions

+Thanks to the [Advent of Code](https://adventofcode.com/2021) team.

+## Day 1: Sonar Sweep